core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * In case the Client is the Initiator and the Server is the Responder, the Client's OSCORE Sender ID and the Server's OSCORE Sender ID are the EDHOC connection identifier C_R and C_I for the EDHOC session, respectively.
 The reverse applies in case the Client is the Responder and the Server is the Initiator.

-   Before deriving an OSCORE Security Context, the two peers MUST ensure that the EDHOC connection identifiers are different.
-The two peers MUST NOT use an EDHOC session to derive an OSCORE Security Context, if C_R is equal to C_I for that session.
+   Before deriving an OSCORE Security Context, the two peers MUST ensure that the EDHOC connection identifiers are different. that is, the two peers MUST NOT derive an OSCORE Security Context from an EDHOC session, if C_R is equal to C_I for that session.

    If the Responder runs EDHOC with the intention of deriving an OSCORE Security Context, the Responder MUST NOT include in EDHOC message_2 a connection identifier C_R equal to the connection identifier C_I received in EDHOC message_1.
 If the Initiator runs EDHOC with the intention of deriving an OSCORE Security Context, the initiator MUST discontinue the protocol and reply with an EDHOC error message when receiving an EDHOC message_2 that includes a connection identifier C_R equal to C_I.